MatrixonBNB/Matrix-node/README.md

 `facet-node` works with `facet-geth` to trustlessly derive Facet state from Ethereum history.
 The system is heavily inspired by Optimism, with `facet-geth` forked from `op-geth` and `facet-node` modeled after `op-node`.

+`facet-node` is pre-release software and isn't yet production ready.

 ### The Basic Idea

 Here's how it works: